 The unit sample must include only units that have been inspected within the preceding three (3) months.
 The selected sample should be drawn to represent a cross section of neighborhoods and the work of a cross section of inspectors.
-The selected sample will include (1) each type of inspection (initial, annual, and special), (2) inspections completed by each inspector, and (3) units from a cross-section of neighborhoods.

 8.II.F.
 INSPECTION RESULTS AND REINSPECTIONS FOR UNITS UNDER HAP CONTRACT